Skip to content

 Vivemar helps travelers experience releasing turtles in Puerto Escondido every evening at 5 pm.
 The turtles are newly hatched and ready to start their new life in the ocean.

-The cost is 100 pesos, which helps support Vivemar, the volunteers, and the turtle rescue program.
-Read to the end to learn about the remarkable work Vivemar does to increase awareness of conservation in Puerto Escondido.
+The cost is 200 pesos, which helps support Vivemar, the volunteers, and the turtle rescue program.
+Read to the end to learn about the awesome work Vivemar does to increase awareness of conservation in Puerto Escondido (more than just turtles!)

 If you prefer, you can book this tour which includes transportation to a nearby beach to release turtles.